nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 ********

 To get a position fix, a :term:`Global Navigation Satellite System (GNSS)` receiver needs information such as the satellite orbital data, exact date and time of the day, and accurate hardware clock frequency data.
-GPS satellites broadcast this information in a pattern, which repeats every 12.5 minutes.
+GPS satellites broadcast this information in a pattern that repeats every 12.5 minutes.

 Predicted GPS (P-GPS) is a form of assistance that reduces the :term:`Time to First Fix (TTFF)`, the time needed by a GNSS module to estimate its position.
 It is provided through :term:`nRF Cloud` services.
 In P-GPS, nRF Cloud provides data containing information about the estimated orbits (`Ephemerides <Ephemeris_>`_) of the 32 GPS satellites for up to two weeks.
 Each set of ephemerides predictions is valid for a specific four-hour period within the set of all provided predictions.
-A device using P-GPS downloads the ephemeris predictions from the cloud, it stores them in its flash memory, and later it injects them into the GNSS module when needed.
+A device using P-GPS downloads the ephemeris predictions from the cloud, stores them in its flash memory, and later injects them into the GNSS module when needed.

 P-GPS is designed for devices that are frequently disconnected from the cloud but need periodic GNSS fixes as quickly as possible to save power.
 This is possible because a device can download the broadcasted information and predictions of satellite data provided through P-GPS (or also A-GPS) at a faster rate from nRF Cloud than from the data links of the satellites.
 However, P-GPS should not be used for general use cases that already work with :term:`Assisted GPS (A-GPS)` only.

 .. note::
-   When using two-week ephemeris prediction sets, the TTFF towards the end of the second week will increase due to the accumulated errors in the predictions and the decrease in the number of satellite ephemerides in the later prediction periods.
+   When using two-week ephemeris prediction sets, the TTFF towards the end of the second week increases due to the accumulated errors in the predictions and the decreases in the number of satellite ephemerides in the later prediction periods.

 P-GPS requires a cloud connection approximately once a week, depending on the configuration settings.
 A-GPS assistance data expires after two hours.